githubtraining/using-github-actions-for-ci/responses/16_add-step.md

   - `APPROVALS` is the number of required approvals that are required for a label to be applied, please set this to `"1"`
   - `GITHUB_TOKEN` is necessary so the action can create and apply labels to this repository.
 See the action's documentation for how to use it
   - `ADD_LABEL` is the name of the label which should be added when the number of approvals have been met, choose any label name you wish

+### :keyboard: Activity: Use the community action to automate part of the review approval process

+1. Using your prior knowledge, configure the [pullreminders/label-when-approved-action](https://github.com/pullreminders/label-when-approved-action) action in this workflow

 I'll respond when you push a new commit to this branch.